swang308/fragments/README.md

   - green dot : the lab environment is fully started
   - red dot   : the lab is ened
 3. End session to pause AWS resources
-> DO NOT CLICK `Reset`, it will delete everything
+> NOTE: DO NOT CLICK `Reset`, it will delete everything
 4. Logging account is a `temporary account and session` abd able to access more than 50 AWS services.
 5. $50 AWS credits for account, CANNOT be increased if you spend. **DO NOT WASTE THEM**
-> Monitor spending using the information at the top of the lab, it oftne delayed by up to 8 hours
+> NOTE: Monitor spending using the information at the top of the lab, it oftne delayed by up to 8 hours
 6. AWS CLI terminal is also available in the lab view.
 It is automatically configured with your current AWS Security Credentials, and you can use the AWS CLI to manage your AWS services.
-> Use `aws help` to see help info (press `space` to scroll, `q` to exit).
+> NOTE: Use `aws help` to see help info (press `space` to scroll, `q` to exit).
 ### Store AWS Security Credentials
 1. In AWS Academy Learner Lab browser tab, click AWS Details and it will show various details including AWS CLI Sow buttton
 2. Click show and it reveal yor [AWS Security Credentails](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html), including a profile name, access key, a secret access key, and a session token.
 Example: